+For large $c_g$ and with $VV^*$ and $f\bar f$ rates suppressed by $v/f$, the predominant decay would be the $gg$ mode, just as in production.
+New Physics could affect allowed $c_g$, $v/f$ and $c_\gamma$ values, but just the presence of $\Gamma_{\rm inv}$ would only make matters worse, as it would disallow a compensating effect of smaller $\hat v$.

-Measurements so far are remarkably consistent with SM, but the individual coefficients clearly should be probed directly.
-If the 125 GeV boson is a dilaton ${\cal D}$, the (pseudo-)NG boson from SSB of scale invariance, then $c_g$ and $c_\gamma$ are determined by the trace anomaly of the energy momentum tensor, which would depend on the beta functions of QCD and QED, respectively, while $v/f$ is the common factor as mentioned by Altarelli~\cite{Altarelli:2013lla} as late as 2013: ``The Higgs couplings are proportional to masses: a striking signature ...'', but ``this is also true for a dilaton, up to a common factor''.
-That a dilaton could be confused for a light SM Higgs boson was stressed by Ref.~\cite{Goldberger:2008zz} in 2008, before the advent of LHC.
-However, the example given was to have QCD and QED ``embedded in the conformal sector at high scale'', hence $c_\gamma = -17/9$, and $c_g = 11 -2N_{\rm light}/3 = 23/3$, a case (and similar large values) that is definitely ruled out~\cite{no-dil}, causing many to write-off the dilaton.
-But in view of the Anderson challenge, the dilaton should be kept in mind and tested without prejudice, to the purist criteria of Elander and Piai~\cite{Elander:2012fk} of keeping $c_g$, $v/f$ and $c_\gamma$ as parameters.
+Measurements are remarkably consistent with SM, but one should probe individual coefficients directly.
+If the 125 GeV boson is a dilaton ${\cal D}$, the (pseudo-)NG boson from SSB of scale invariance, then $c_g$ and $c_\gamma$ are determined by the trace anomaly of the energy momentum tensor, which would depend on the beta functions of QCD and QED, respectively, while $v/f$ is a common factor mentioned by Altarelli~\cite{Altarelli:2013lla} as late as 2013: ``The Higgs couplings are proportional to masses: a striking signature ...'', but ``also true for a dilaton, up to a common factor''.
+Thus, $f$ is the dilaton decay constant.